 If to retrace the history of the Seamaster Diver 300M we have to go back only two decades, for that of the Seamaster we have to take a big leap towards the end of the Second World War.

-The first Omega Seamaster models were born about 70 years ago, but the first waterproof watch ideas date back to 1932 when Omega introduced the “Navy“, Which is the first wristwatch in the world designed for civilian divers.
+The first Omega Seamaster models were born about 70 years ago, but the first waterproof watch ideas date back to 1932 when Omega introduced the “Marine“, Which is the first wristwatch in the world designed for civilian divers.
 This timepiece with a patented double case, designed to protect the mechanism from extreme variations in temperature and pressure, was successfully tested in 1936 when it was immersed in Lake Geneva 73 meters deep for a full 30 minutes.

 The first Seamaster was introduced in 1948, on the occasion of Omega's centenary, a watch that expressed all the savoir faire acquired by the maison thanks to the collaboration with the RAF during the Second World War.
 The main feature that made it resistant and robust, in addition to the very wide lugs, was the use of a circular rubber seal.
 In terms of design, it was certainly a more elegant watch than the one assigned to the army and suitable for everyday life.

 The first record was reached in 1955 on the wrist of the diver Gordon McLean, who took him to a depth of 62,5 meters.
 It wasn't until 1957 that the Seamaster became famous as a pioneer of diving watches, with the model Seamaster 300.
 The black dial with triangular indexes filled with radium, the hands "Broad Arrow"Of hours and minutes and that of seconds defined"Lollipop”On the whole ensured great ease of reading, especially in conditions of poor visibility.
 The bezel was another new element which, thanks to the radio point at 12 o'clock, made it possible to view the minutes of air remaining during the dives.